Minimal hypersurfaces and geometric inequalities: The isoperimetric inequality for minimal surfaces

 \begin{theorem} Let $E$ be a compact domain in $\mathbb{R}^n$ with boundary $\partial E$.
 Then

 Moreover, if equality holds, then $E$ is a ball. \end{theorem}

-There are many different proofs of Theorem \ref{isoperimetric.inequality}.
+The isoperimetric inequality is one of the most fundamental results in geometry.
+Many different proofs can be found in the literature.
 In particular, the isoperimetric inequality is a consequence of the classical Brunn-Minkowski inequality for compact subsets of $\mathbb{R}^n$, which was proved in full generality by Lusternik \cite{Lusternik} in 1935.
 A modern exposition can be found in \cite{Stein-Shakarchi}, Theorem 5.1.
+We refer to \cite{Barthe-Cordero-Erausquin} for an alternative proof of the Brunn-Minkowski inequality using heat flows.

-The classical isoperimetric inequality was generalized to the Riemannian setting by Gromov \cite{Gromov1}.
+The isoperimetric inequality was generalized to the Riemannian setting by Gromov (cf. \cite{Gromov2}, Appendix C).
 Klartag \cite{Klartag} has developed an alternative approach to the L\'evy-Gromov inequality based on optimal transport and needle decompositions; this approach was generalized to metric measure spaces in \cite{Cavalletti-Mondino}.
-Moreover, the classical Brunn-Minkowski inequality is a special case of the Riemannian interpolation inequality proved by Cordero-Erausquin, McCann, and Schmuckenschl\"ager \cite{Cordero-Erausquin-McCann-Schmuckenschlager}.
+Moreover, the classical Brunn-Minkowski inequality in Euclidean space is a special case of the Riemannian interpolation inequality proved by Cordero-Erausquin, McCann, and Schmuckenschl\"ager \cite{Cordero-Erausquin-McCann-Schmuckenschlager}.

 It has been conjectured for a long time that the isoperimetric inequality should hold for minimal surfaces.
 This line of research was initiated in a seminal work of Torsten Carleman in 1921, where he proved a sharp isoperimetric inequality for disk-type minimal surfaces.
 Various authors have obtained generalizations of this result under weaker topological assumptions (see e.g. \cite{Choe}, \cite{Feinberg}, \cite{Hsiung}, \cite{Li-Schoen-Yau}, \cite{Osserman-Schiffer}, \cite{Reid}).
 In particular, these results include the case of two-dimensional minimal surfaces with connected boundary: